fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.1.0/New-AzureMediaServicesKey.md

 ```

 ### -Force
-If the ` Â¢ ¢â€šÂ¬"Force` switch is specified, the key generation is not confirmed.
+If the `-Force` switch is specified, the key generation is not confirmed.

 ```yaml
 Type: SwitchParameter